I always get a bit impatient this time of year. Why?

 A bit of caution.
 While picking wild fruits such as plums, exercise a bit of caution.
 The twigs of some of these scrubby trees may be covered with dull pointed thorns that can sometimes prick you.
 Expect insects (e.g. wasps, mosquitoes, chiggers) to be present as well as irritating plants, to your skin (e.g. poison ivy, stinging nettles).
 It is also a good idea to make a little noise to alert fruit-nibbling critters (e.g. fur-bearing animals, snakes, birds) of your presence.

-Sample the fruit.
+Sample the fruit, but not elderberries.
 If you have never tasted wild fruits, you should try a couple before you collect a bunch, with the exception of elderberries.
-They are absolutely not be eaten raw!
-Many parts of the elderberry are toxic, but proper preparation and proven recipes generally break down the toxins in the berries.
+Eating elderberries that are not cooked thoroughly or unripe may cause poisonous effects if consumed, and so can eating the leaves, seeds and bark of this plant.
+Proper preparation and proven recipes generally break down the toxins in the elderberries.
 When it comes to most other wild fruits and berries, there’s no point in picking something you don’t like and that may go to waste, so sample them.
 Wild fruits and berries tend to be tart to the taste, but keep in mind that many recipes call for ample amounts of sugar or sweetener to be added to counteract that sharp, sour taste.

 Take only what you can use.
 Don’t take more fruit than you can use, please.
 Remember that other people may want to harvest some wild fruits and berries as well, and that these are important food sources for a variety of wildlife.
 Don’t take an overabundance of fruit that you might let spoil and go to waste.